amir-398/react-native-chill-ui/chill-ui-watch/src/components/accordion/README.md

 See the Storybook documentation for interactive examples:

-- `components/Accordion` - Legacy API examples
+- `components/Accordion` - Complete accordion examples with all features
-- `components/Accordion (New API)` - Compositional API examples

 ## Troubleshooting